Diesel Repair & Service

 How to repair a diesel generator?

+The need for reliable backup electric power is too important to leave to chance.
+Emergency power generators that rely on diesel fuel are at constant risk of unexpected failure due to clogged fuel filters when the diesel fuel is allowed to degrade, and contamination occurs.
+Steps need to be taken to assure a reliable, long-term source of quality diesel fuel for emergency generator systems.
 The power generator industry standard is to run the backup generator system periodically, maybe once each month, for 30 minutes or until it reaches operating temperature.
 This is not enough time to allow the diesel fuel to circulate to achieve meaningful filtration.
 However, the diesel fuel is subjected to injector pump pressure and extreme heat that warms the fuel returning to the storage tank and encourages condensation to form in the tank bottom, providing an attractive environment for microbial contamination to thrive.
 Fuel filters are changed during regular oil changes, typically twice per year.
 The amount of run time for the fuel is not enough to allow contaminant build-up on the filter to reveal a diesel fuel contamination problem to the maintenance personnel.
 Biocide additives are repeatedly added to the same fuel to deal with microbial activity, but this process accelerates fuel deterioration causing solids and debris to settle in the tank.
 Fuel samples are tested for microbial and fungi activity, but results are negative.
 Fuel quality, it is mistakenly assumed, is being maintained.
+As engines are tested, the diesel fuel is continuously re-circulated and exposed to extreme pressure and heat, which results in the accumulation of asphalt Ines, the high carbon content, heavy end fuel molecules.
+This process leads to the formation of larger and larger clusters and solids, which are very difficult to combust completely.
+These solids may grow so large that they create larger fuel droplets, too large for efficient combustion.

 Why are diesel engines noisy?

+The basic engine construction may be the same (although most of the components differ – block, pistons, injectors), but the thermodynamic cycle in which the engine operates is different – the petrol engine operates on the Otto cycle, the diesel engine operates on the Diesel cycle.
+In a petrol (Otto) engine, the fuel/air mixture is ignited by a spark.
+A flame front spreads through the cylinder, burning the fuel gradually and slowly compared to a diesel engine, giving a gradual increase in-cylinder pressure.
 In a diesel engine, fuel is injected into the cylinder; after compression, the air in the cylinder is ignited instantly by heat.
 This gives a more instant burn, and hence a faster increase in-cylinder pressure.
 It is this more sudden increase in pressure that causes the characteristic diesel noise.

 How do diesel injectors work?